pivotal/docs-tap/tap-gui/tap-gui-rbac/view-rsrcs-rbac-only-global.hbs.md

 # View runtime resources on authorization-enabled clusters

-To visualize runtime resources on authorization-enabled clusters in Tanzu Application Platform GUI, proceed to the software catalog **Component** of choice and click the **Runtime Resources** tab at the top of the ribbon.
+To visualize runtime resources on authorization-enabled clusters in Tanzu Application Platform GUI (commonly called TAP GUI), proceed to the software catalog **Component** of choice and click the **Runtime Resources** tab at the top of the ribbon.

 ![Screenshot of Runtime Resources.](../images/tap-gui-multiple-clusters.png)